scubamuc/wiki-md/LXD-LXC.install_docker&portainer.md

 `⚠️ Docker will not run well with the default zfs file system`

 Running Docker inside an LXC on a ZFS volume will prohibit persistent data.
-Thus a BTRFS is required for Docker on LXC.
+Thus a BTRFS volume is required for Docker on LXC.

 #### create a new btrfs storage pool